 Looking for a card that allows choice: A few credit cards, including Wal-Mart’s credit card, allow you to choose your payment allocation method.
 Wal-Mart’s is part of a promotion and is found in the fine print.
 The promotion allows you to choose among several payment options offered by Wal-Mart and lets you avoid the annual fee and interest charges if promotional balances are paid off in a year.
 If you don’t call Wal-Mart to exercise this option, your payments will be allocated to nonpromotional balances first, according to the company website.

 Besides Wal-Mart, Frank has only seen this customer choice options offered by few small credit unions in the United States and a United Kingdom-based financial institution.
 If you do secure the right to choose your payment allocation, ask that payments be allocated to the highest-interest balances first, which are generally those on cash advances.

-See related: Credit card reform and you, Obama signs credit card reforms into law, How to cope until new laws take effect, 9 things you should know about balance transfers, Interactive timeline: How the credit card reform bill became law and when its provisions take effect, Annual fees return in credit card mail offers, House easily passes credit card reform, Senate passes tough new credit card reform bill, House passes Credit Cardholders’ Bill of Rights, Regulators issue sweeping new credit card rules, What the new credit card rules mean to you, Interactive look at what new monthly credit card statements would disclose, Fed backs rules to curb deceptive credit card practices, Fed moves to close timing loophole in credit card payments, Senate banking chairman: Credit card reform on tap, Proposed credit card rule changes draw massive response, Poll: Nearly 3 in 4 feel need for more credit card regulation, Obama will usher in credit card reform, observers say
+See related: Credit card reform and you, Obama signs credit card reforms into law, How to cope until new laws take effect, 9 things you should know about balance transfers, Interactive timeline: How the credit card reform bill became law and when its provisions take effect, Annual fees return in credit card mail offers, House easily passes credit card reform, Senate passes tough new credit card reform bill, House passes Credit Cardholders’ Bill of Rights, Regulators issue sweeping new credit card rules, What the new credit card rules mean to you, Interactive look at what new monthly credit card statements would disclose, Fed backs rules to curb deceptive credit card practices, Feds: Close rate-hike loopholes in credit card rules, Senate banking chairman: Credit card reform on tap, Proposed credit card rule changes draw massive response, Poll: Nearly 3 in 4 feel need for more credit card regulation, Obama will usher in credit card reform, observers say